xiaobaozidi/Lysofuzzing/README.md

 ## Paper Artifact

-Our artifact is also aviable on [Zenodo] (https://zenodo.org/records/14714504).
+Our artifact is also aviable on [Zenodo](https://zenodo.org/records/14714504).
 In contains the TTR (Time-to-Reach) and TTE (Time-to-Exposure) data for Table 2 in our paper.

 ## Contributing